numbas/editor-docs/source/question/reference.rst

 You can write mathematical notation in content areas using LaTeX; see the section on :ref:`LaTeX notation`.

+There is a button in the :ref:`rich text editor <content-areas>` labelled :guilabel:`Conditional visibility`.
+This allows you to give an expression (in :ref:`JME` syntax) which dictates whether or not the selected text is shown.
+You can use this to :ref:`show one of several blocks of text based on a random variable <conditional-visibility>`.

 .. _substituting-into-content:

 Substituting variables into content areas